Frequently Asked Questions

-I just enrolled and completed the study onboarding process and initial survey, but
+I just enrolled and completed the study onboarding process, initial survey and the

-After you complete the onboarding process and the initial survey, your next scheduled task will not become available for 3 months.
-If you have an Apple Watch, it is possible that you may be prompted to complete a triggered task before 3 months based on your environmental sound level.
-It is also possible that you may be prompted to complete a triggered task before 3 months based on your headphone audio levels.
+After you complete the onboarding process, the initial survey and the Your Hearing and COVID-19 survey, your next scheduled task will not become available for 2 months.
+If you have an Apple Watch, it is possible that you may be prompted to complete a triggered task before 2 months based on your environmental sound level.
+It is also possible that you may be prompted to complete a triggered task before 2 months based on your headphone audio levels.

 What is the Noise app on my Apple Watch?

 With the Noise app on Apple Watch Series 4 or later, you can enable Noise notifications to alert you when your Apple Watch identifies sound levels in your environment that could affect your hearing.
 Visit the support page to learn more about Noise notifications on your Apple Watch.